 Module M11 Semester 2 Duration of module 1 semester Type of module Compulsory Courses included in the module n/a How frequently is the module offered Each semester Admission requirements Successful completion of Module 5.
 Level Bachelor Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
 Responsible professor/ module coordinator Prof. Yoany Beldarrain, Ph.D.
-Office: 5-116, Tel.: 07121 271 3101 yoany.beldarrain@reutlingen-university.de Name of lecturer Bronwyn Wiebecke Language of instruc- tion English Credits (ECTS) 2 Total work 60 hours (30 hours lecture time, 30 hours independent study) Contact hours per week (SWS) 2 hours Examination/ type of assessment Assessments consist of verbal and written continuous assessments (CA).
+Office: 5-116, Tel.: 07121 271 3101 yoany.beldarrain@reutlingen-university.de Name of lecturer Bronwyn Wiebecke Language of instruc- tion English Credits (ECTS) 2 Total work 60 hours (30 hours lecture time, 30 hours independent study) Contact hours per week (SWS) 2 hours Examination/ type of assessment Continuous assessments (CA) consisting of a formal business presentation, persuasive essay.
+Active participation and attendance are required.
+All continuous assessments are determined at the semester/course level.
 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: Students will improve their English language skills while increasing their knowledge of basic business terminology, as well as terminology connected to marketing.
 Students will understand the role of business communication in marketing.
 Students will demonstrate best practices for personal branding Students will demonstrate best practices for business communication skills.
 Students will write and present persuasively.
 Methodological competencies: Students will analyze and discuss different business topics business using appropriate vocabulary connected to marketing and strategy.

 Social competencies: Students will interact in English for various purposes and with different types of audiences.
 Personal competencies: Students will improve self-confidence using spoken and written English in intercultural business situations.
-Course-specific contributions to AoL competency goals (CG 1-6) CG1: Students write a persuasive essay about a critical business topic.
-Special emphasis will be given to style/register/clarity/critical thinking.
+Course-specific contributions to AoL competency goals (CG 1-6) CG1: Students write a professional CV and cover letter, and an additional academic (persuasive) essay.
+Special emphasis will be given to style/register/clarity.
 Students will design and deliver a persuasive business presentation in English, using highly-effective techniques and professional vocabulary.
-CG2: Students work in international teams to provide each other with feed-back during presentations.
+CG2: Students work in international teams to review each other's CVs and cover letters, and provide peer feedback.
 Feedback is given through their own cultural lens, which helps students learn about each other's perspectives.
 Students adapt their presentations and delivery style to the needs and expectations of a culturally diverse audience.
 CG4: The case study presentations are used as a springboard for critical discussions Contents/ indicative syllabus The topics covered will be of recent/current interest in a global context.
-The course Business Communication 2 will include: • the role of communication in self-branding/self-marketing and employability aspects such as job interviews advanced persuasive writing skills advanced persuasive presentation skills Teaching and learning methodology Teaching is by native speakers and is based on dossiers of materials appropriate to the relevant topic (texts, statistical charts, newspaper articles, etc).
+The course Business Communication 2 will include: the role of communication in self-branding/self-marketing and employability aspects such as CV, cover letter writing, job interview) advanced persuasive writing skills advanced persuasive presentation skills Teaching and learning methodology Teaching is by native speakers and is based on dossiers of materials appropriate to the relevant topic (texts, statistical charts, newspaper articles, etc).
 Collaboration and discussion are at the core of the course.
 There are four parallel groups each of approx. 18 students.
 Great importance is given to verbal competence.
-Regular written work and active participation is expected of students.
-Indicative Cambride Business English Dictionary.
+Regular written work and active participation is expected of students and may constitute part of the assessment.
+Indicative reading list Cambride Business English Dictionary.
 (2011).
-Cambridge University Press. reading list Downes, C. (2008).
+Cambridge University Press.
+Downes, C. (2008).
 Cambridge English for job-hunting.
 Cambridge University Press.
 Talbot, F. (2019).
 How to write effective Business English.
 Your guide to excellent professional communication.
 3rd edition.
 UK: Kogan Page Ltd.